Single-agent TIBSOVO® (ivosidenib tablets) offers convenient, once-daily oral dosing and can be taken at home1

 - Discontinue TIBSOVO permanently

-- Interrupt TIBSOVO until toxicity resolves to Grade ≤2
+- Interrupt TIBSOVO until toxicity resolves to Grade 2b or lower

-- Resume TIBSOVO at 250 mg once daily; may increase to 500 mg once daily if toxicities resolve to Grade ≤1
+- Resume TIBSOVO at 250 mg once daily; may increase to 500 mg once daily if toxicities resolve to Grade 1 or lower

-- If Grade ≥3 toxicity recurs, discontinue TIBSOVO
+- If Grade 3 or higher toxicity recurs, discontinue TIBSOVO

-a Grade 1 is mild, Grade 2 is moderate, Grade 3 is severe.
+b Grade 1 is mild, Grade 2 is moderate, Grade 3 is severe, Grade 4 is life-threatening.

 Drug-drug interactions with TIBSOVO1